rebelsky/csc151/outlines/summaries/binary-search.md

-We consider the general problem of searching and <em>binary search</em>, one of the most efficient algorithms for searching.
+We consider the general problem of searching and *binary search*, one of the most efficient algorithms for searching.